oisinf/ff/README.md

 #Notes
 Using `Lerna` to manage monorepo structure which is split into `frontend` and `backend`.

 Currently frontend comprises `React` app which has some basic filtering for displaying data from public ff api.
+Also using `Storybook` to create components in isolation.

-Testing frontend with `Cypress`
+Testing frontend with `Cypress`, have created separate package for tests and `Dockerfile.tests` for testing service in `docker-compose.yml`, visual regression with `Percy`

 Backend is just a simple express app acts as a proxy for the frontend to retrieve ff info and player images.
 It also serves static frontend from build step